lnb512/com00151m/README.md

 cd node-js-sample
 npm install
 npm start

+node app.js
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+# Your app should now be running on [localhost:3000]
+Load http://localhost:3000 on your client (browser) to send request to HTTP Microservice.